Motion made, and Question proposed,

 Several hon.
 Members have raised the impact of coronavirus on BAME communities.
 It is critical that we find out which groups are most at risk so that we can take the right steps to protect them and minimise that risk.
 We have commissioned Public Health England to better understand the different factors that may influence the impact of the virus on these communities.

 We have also heard widespread support from across the House for our care sector.
-We have overhauled the way PPE is delivered to the care sector, ensured that residents and staff are tested and have supported local authorities with £3.2 billion of additional funding to help frontline care services.
+We have overhauled the way PPE is delivered to the care sector, ensured that residents and staff are tested, and supported local authorities with £3.2 billion of additional funding to help frontline care services.

 Some have suggested that Public Health England should have involved private testing companies earlier.
 Unlike some countries, we did not enter this crisis with a major private diagnostics manufacturing industry to call on.
 However, over a very short period of time we have seen our life science companies and pharmaceutical giants step up.
 Working with our world-leading but smaller diagnostic companies, they have built an impressive British diagnostic industry at scale.